11 Classes [class]

 — end note]

-If the type specifier in a friend declaration designates a (possibly cv-qualified) class type, that class is declared as a friend; otherwise, the friend declaration is ignored.
+If a friend-type-specifier in a friend declaration designates a (possibly cv-qualified) class type, that class is declared as a friend; otherwise, the friend-type-specifier is ignored.

 [Note 2: